LedgerHQ/moosig/README.md

 Do not use for real funds.
 Only for testing!

-This repository contains a simple script to test the implementation of MuSig2 support in the [BIP-388](https://github.com/bitcoin/bips/blob/master/bip-0388.mediawiki)-compliant wallet policies that are supported in the Ledger bitcoin app.
+This repository contains a simple script to test the implementation of MuSig2 support in the [BIP-388](https://github.com/bitcoin/bips/blob/master/bip-0388.mediawiki)-compliant wallet policies that are supported in the Ledger bitcoin app since version <tt>2.4.0</tt>.

 ## Implementation details